alexsavio/alexsavio.github.io/content/bokeh_install.md

     grunt build

-At this point BokehJS can be be used together with require.js as an AMD module.
+At this point you can use BokehJS together with require.js as an AMD module.

 # Install Bokeh